 Although the duration of these mutations is short, the Surrey team revealed that they can survive the DNA replication mechanism in cells and could have health consequences.

-Louie Slocombeco-author of the study says: “There is still a long and exciting road ahead of us to understand how biological processes work at the subatomic level.
-However, our study and countless others in recent years confirm that quantum mechanics plays a role.
-In the future, we hope to investigate how quantum mechanics generates genetic mutations “.
+Louie Slocombeco-author of the study says: "There is still a long and exciting road ahead of us to understand how biological processes work at the subatomic level.
+But this study of ours and countless others in recent years confirm that quantum mechanics plays a role.
+In the future, we hope to investigate how quantum mechanics generates genetic mutations. "

 This work consolidates quantum mechanics and quantum biology as the most exciting fields of scientific research in the 21st century.

 References: "Quantum and classical effects in DNA point mutations: Watson – Crick tautomerism in AT and GC base pairs" - L. Slocombe, JS Al-Khalilib and M. Sacchi, Physical Chemistry Chemical Physics.
 DOI: 10.1039 / D0CP05781A